Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 6. Support speaker and moderator virtual event setup

 Grainy video is not going to cut it for professional live stream content.
-EventMobi’s in-house virtual event producer recommends that your speakers use a webcam with a resolution of 720p to 1080p, as well as a microphone (headphones are especially good for cutting background noise and avoiding an echo from other speakers).
+EventMobi’s GoLive production team recommends that your speakers use a webcam with a resolution of 720p to 1080p, as well as a microphone (headphones are especially good for cutting background noise and avoiding an echo from other speakers).

 Our Virtual Show Flow Template includes a handy “green room checklist” that reminds you to double-check all of these elements.
 Alternatively, a professional producer can be a great asset when it comes to the dry run and speaker/moderator checks as they will know what to look for, field any of the more technical questions that come up, and make suitable recommendations.